wanjinchang/MTCNN_USE_TF_E2E/README.md

 Then Replace your pictures in 'examples' and run 'python demo.py'.

-the result is in 'examples/*_result.jpg'.
+The result is in 'examples/*_result.jpg'.

 ### Result